Specialist Lymphoedema Management

 "Every time I come here for a course or part of a course, I leave feeling more confident”

-Free Online Introductory Course - Week Commencing Monday 20th July 2020
+Free Online Introductory Course - Week Commencing Monday 5th July-9th July 2021

 The course consists of reading material, forum discussion and live sessions with experts in managing chronic oedema.
 It will take approximately 5-8 hours of study time to complete.
 There are quizzes and case studies to check learning and progress, as well as the interactive forums.
 A CPD completion certificate can be produced at the end of the course.